Slackadays/Clipboard/README.md

     </a>
 </p>

-Replicating or transposing subspace thelaron files necessitates interphasic encabulation of the source and target.
+Replicating or transposing subspace thelaron injectors necessitates interphasic encabulation of the autocompositor and transmuter.

 Yuck!
 Pretend that never happened.